 Keep FERRIPROX and all medicines out of the reach of children.

 General information about the safe and effective use of FERRIPROX.

 This Medication Guide summarizes the most important information about FERRIPROX.
-If you would like more information, talk to your doctor.
-You can ask your doctor or pharmacist for information about FERRIPROX that is written for healthcare professionals.
+If you would like more information, talk to your healthcare provider.
+You can ask your pharmacist or healthcare provider for information about FERRIPROX that is written for health professionals.

 What are the ingredients in FERRIPROX?

 Active ingredients: deferiprone

 Tablet core: microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide.

 Coating: hydroxypropyl methyl cellulose, polyethylene glycol, titanium dioxide.